-Check out the 2017 first round Artist announcements!
-Full line-up announced May 23.
-Check back as we add artists.
+Check out the 2017 Line-up!
 Follow our Newsletter for updates.

 For over forty years, the five-time Grammy winning multi-instrumentalist, singer, songwriter, photographer and historian has been building a rich legacy at this very crossroads.
 On his latest release with his band The Fabulous Superlatives, the double-disc Saturday Night & Sunday Morning, Stuart captures all the authentic neon and stained-glass hues of country music – from love and sex to heartache and hardship to family and God – in twenty-three tracks.
 “I’ve always thought that country music had a really unique relationship with gospel music,” Stuart says.
 “It is interesting to me that country stars can sing drinking and cheating songs authentically, then at some point during the evening or the broadcast, take their hats off and say, ‘Friends, here’s our gospel song.’
 If it’s the right messenger it seamlessly flows.
 That’s a time-honored tradition, from Jimmie Rodgers to Hank Williams to Johnny Cash.
 Rogue prophets and rogue preachers.
 That is my world.